theandrew168/bloggulus/README.md

 ### OAuth Services

 For authentication, this project relies on OAuth social sign ins (from GitHub and Google).
-To work on the auth system, you'll need to create a `bloggulus.local.conf` file that contains the necessary OAuth credentials (client ID and client secret for each service).
+To work on the auth system, you'll need to create a `bloggulus.local.conf` file that contains the necessary OAuth credentials for each service.
 If you need these credentials, feel free to reach out.

 Then, you can run the app using the local config file with: